 - Carry your COVID-19 vaccination card on your phone

 - Holiday season can be great time to give back to community

 - Kidney donor & recipient start as strangers, become friends

-Posted In Aberdeen, Bemidji, Bismarck, Canton-Inwood, Chamberlain, Clear Lake, Community, Coronavirus, Emergency Medicine, Fargo, Jackson, Luverne, Rock Rapids, Sheldon, Sioux Falls, Tracy, Vermillion, Watertown, Westbrook, Windom, Worthington
+Posted In Aberdeen, Bemidji, Bismarck, Canton-Inwood, Chamberlain, Clear Lake, Community, COVID-19, Emergency Medicine, Fargo, Jackson, Luverne, Rock Rapids, Sheldon, Sioux Falls, Tracy, Vermillion, Watertown, Westbrook, Windom, Worthington